The Graph-Based Behavior-Aware Recommendation for Interactive News: Experiment

+5pt \textbf{Test attention mechanism and graph representation learning method:} We also demonstrate the effectiveness of our attention mechanism in \eqref{equ:ann} and adjusted DeepWalk method in learning nodes embeddings.
+In particular, we replaced adjusted DeepWalk by either standard DeepWalk \cite{Perozzi2014Deepwalk} where weights are set equally, or Node2vec \cite{Grover2016node2vec} where weights are set with $p=1$, $q=2$ (see parameter setup in \cite{Grover2016node2vec}).
+The results are summarized in Table \ref{tab:vgban}

-From the Table \ref{tab:5}, G-BBAN with an attention network works better than vanilla method, because attention network can capture users' diverse reading interests.
-The AUC score increases from 69.7\% to 71.6\%.
-Using the real weight to generate random walk sequence also achieves better result than Deepwalk and Node2vec, due to the reflection of user preferences and relation among entities.
-Moreover, combining environment semantics with entity semantics appropriately benefits behavior prediction.
-Last, G-BBAN with including concentration feature outperforms other variants, regardless of using the attention network or not.
-But our experiment shows including both concentration feature and attention network will achieve the best score in two metrics.
-So we conclude that core and coritivity are able to capture the feature of users interests concentration, and are helpful to attain a tremendous improvement from vanilla method.
+From Table \ref{tab:vgban}, we see that GBAN with an attention network works better than vanilla GBAN.
+The AUC score increases from 69.7\% to 71.6\% and the CTR score increases from 39.2\% to 40.4\%.
+This is because the attention network can capture user's diverse reading interests and is candidate news-oriented.
+Moreover, we see that using our assigned weights in generating random walks also achieves better result than standard Deepwalk and Node2vec, due to the reflection of user's preferences and relations among nodes in assigned weights.
+Last, GBAN with concentration feature outperforms other variants, regardless of using the attention network or not.
+But our experiment shows that including both concentration feature and attention network will achieve the best score in two metrics.
+Thus, we conclude that all techniques used in our model are helpful to achieve a state-of-the-art performance.